todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 ## Drivers

-This section describes how open source can function as a driver of a business models.
-They are elements.
+This section describes how open source can function as a driver of business models.
 Real-world business models will often use a combination of these drivers or vary how they are used.

 ### Wide adoption

 Open source is a powerful way to achieve adoption for software.
 The absence of licensing costs and the inherent freedom to use it for any purpose without restrictions makes it an attractive offering for many people.
+It is easy to integrate for users compared to other licensing models where engineers need to involved other department like procurement, legal, management before having access to the technology.

+Open source adoption is often accelerated by network effects, where happy users become promoters, even in other domains or markets, that are not addressed by the original go-to-market strategy.
+Communication through the community is an effective way to reach a very wide range of potential users.

-Combined with the fact that software developed in the public is often of high quality, and that it benefits from diverse groups of contributors driving up its utility and quality, and that it is fueled by the amplification of communication through the open source community, open source can be an a very effective way of increasing adoption with relatively little effort.
+It also helps adoption that software developed in the public is often of high quality.
+In a healthy project it benefits from diverse groups of contributors driving up its utility and quality, and is less susceptible to negative impacts of short-term decisions by a controlling company.

 Wide adoption opens business opportunities because there is a user base which cares about the software, and it has already proven its relevance and value.